laboratory-of-culture/VRArt-Incubator/README.md

 ![Getting Started](assets/DSCF6773-1024x683.jpg)

 Portrait of Vorobkevich in AR is the result of cooperation between the artist and artificial intelligence.
 Vera hired AI, who created a 3D object from the graphic work.
 From each pixel of the graphic work, the artificial intelligence calculated the volume.
 Creating more than 738,000 triangles.
 This model had to be optimized to 37,000 triangles to be able to load into augmented reality.
 To create an immersive experience, AR contains a song based on Vorobkevych's words “Native language, native word!
-He who forgets you has not a heart in his chest, but only a stone ”performed by Ukrainian singer Ivanka Chervinska.
+He who forgets you has not a heart in his chest, but only a stone” performed by Ukrainian singer Ivanka Chervinska.